Darokahn/myProgrammingLanguage/weakIdeas/chunk.md

 # A chunk is a struct with an arbitrary number of trailing Flexible Array Members.

 The aim of the `chunk` structure is to allow the programmer to group related data in a single heap allocation.
 Chunk structures may not be declared directly; the compiler will only allow pointer declarations, and all operations will be in terms of chunk pointers.
+You cannot dereference a whole chunk struct at once.

 At runtime, it will save indices from the end of the static portion of the struct.
 These will mostly be used by compiler-generated code for finding each array when requested, but they will also be available through operators (in a similar vein to `sizeof`).